awslabs/aws-emr-launch/README.md

 ## Development
-Follow Step 1 - 3 above to configure an environment and install requirements
+Follow Steps 1 - 3 above to configure an environment and install requirements

 After activating your `venv`: